0ddjob/UMPK-R_Computer/README.md

 - [УМПК-Р (UMPK-R): Part 3 (Video output troubleshooting continues)](https://youtu.be/vZf2vCqavNA)

 ## English Documentation
 I have done a partial translation (thanks to Grok) of the Operation Manual - original scanned Russian, my cleaned-up Russian and the translated English manuals can be found here.
-There are three file types:
+There are four file types:
+- Apple Pages (native)
 - PDF
-- Apple Pages
 - Rich Text Format
+- MS Word

 Note that there may be errors in my cleaned-up Russian copy ... some words in the scanned manual disappeared into the page binding!<br>